 GS1-Thailand are the only barcode company with 885 numbers.
 If you want to use 885 numbers then you must complete their membership forms, pay a joining fee and then every year pay an annual licence fee to GS1.
 This is expensive and takes time.
-Also note GS1 only license the numbers to you.
-You do not own the numbers.
-If you do not pay the annual fee you have no right to use the GS1 barcode any longer.
+Also note you GS1 license the numbers to you If you do not pay the annual fee you have no right to use the GS1 barcode any longer.

 Barcodes do not tell you which country a product is from.
 This is a misunderstanding.
 GS1 confirm this on their company prefix page on their website; “Note that since GS1 member companies can manufacture products anywhere in the world, GS1 prefixes do not identify the country of origin for a given product.”
 GS1